openbmc/libpldm/README.md

 stable category.
 However, this may not always be possible.
 What to do when required functions fall into the deprecated or testing categories is discussed in [CONTRIBUTING](CONTRIBUTING.md#Library-background).

+### Upgrading libpldm

+libpldm is maintained with the expectation that users move between successive releases when upgrading.
+This constraint allows the library to reintroduce types and functions of the same name in subsequent releases in the knowledge that there are no remaining users of previous definitions.
+While strategies are employed to avoid breaking existing APIs unnecessarily, the library is still to reach maturity, and we must allow for improvements to be made in the design.